mponce0/SystemTools/src-content/intro.md

 ## Operating System
 An *operating system* (OS) is a software implementation that makes possible the utilization of the specific hardware where the OS runs.
-It has critical responsibilites in making the hardware useful and usable by pother programs, users, etc.
+It has critical responsibilities in making the hardware useful and usable by other programs, users, etc.
 In a very general way, it is an abstraction layer sitting directly on top of the hardware and all its complexities and peculiarities.
 By doing this it makes the hardware accessible to other programs, applications, etc.
 The OS is also a resource manager as it administrates resource allocations, operations management, etc.
-It oversees the propper and appropiate utilization and assignation of the system resources to programs, agents, applicatiopns, users, etc.
+It oversees the proper and appropriate utilization and assignation of the system resources to programs, agents, applications, users, etc.

 ## Linux
 As a very special type, and likely the most powerful OS implementation, we will focus on the Unix/Linux type.

-In its very begginings, originated as the Unix OS, as the decades passed it evolved into its "modern" conception of the Liunx OS version.
+In its very beginnings, originated as the Unix OS, as the decades passed it evolved into its "modern" conception of the Linux OS version.
-Although the principles and philosophies remain qutie similar among these two distant variants.
+Although the principles and philosophies remain quite similar among these two distant variants.
 Unix/Linux has a very rich history, and perhaps more interestingly initial conceived by the 1970s already as an OS that is:
-  - multi-user, i.e. can support and handle mutiple iusers simultaneously
+  - multi-user, i.e. can support and handle multiple users simultaneously
   - multi-process, i.e. can run and alternate among multiple programs/tasks/etc.
-  - offers access control and managament of the system (hardware) resources.
+  - offers access control and management of the system (hardware) resources.

 One of the most interesting abstractions that the Linux OS does is to treat every single computer resource, including hardware components as **files**.
-This has profound imnplications, in terms of the simplicity with which the OS can deal and manage devices as well as the powerful control and oversee the OS has.
+This has profound implications, in terms of the simplicity with which the OS can deal and manage devices as well as the powerful control and oversee the OS has.
-However as we will discuss when talking about the FS, "files" won't just be the simple interpretation we may have about files but a much richer and more indepth consideration.
+However as we will discuss when talking about the FS, "files" won't just be the simple interpretation we may have about files but a much richer and more in-depth consideration.

-* The Linux OS is a complex and vast software system, with multiple functionalities, systems and moving parts that intertwien their scopes and dynamnics.
+* The Linux OS is a complex and vast software system, with multiple functionalities, systems and moving parts that intertwine their scopes and dynamics.

 ### Open Source
-Another core principle of the Linux philosphy, or design principles, is that Linux is a *free* and *open source* initiative.
+Another core principle of the Linux philosophy, or design principles, is that Linux is a *free* and *open source* initiative.
 I.e. that the source code, the actual programs that compose the OS are free to use and freely accessible to anyone and everyone.
-One can just simply obtan the source code of the OS, look at it, modify it, improve, change it, adapt it to its own needs and preferences.
+One can just simply obtain the source code of the OS, look at it, modify it, improve, change it, adapt it to its own needs and preferences.

 This is one of the core principles at which Linux supporters and adopters adhere to.
 It has profound implications from the philosophical stand-point but also from pragmatical aspects as well.
-As this implies that the OS source code can be inspect, reviewed by anypne willing to... interestingly enough this has become one of the strongest and most appealing features for many from the Linux OS (myself included!), of course in addition to its robustness, design principles, core secuity aspects, etc.
+As this implies that the OS source code can be inspect, reviewed by anyone willing to... interestingly enough this has become one of the strongest and most appealing features for many from the Linux OS (myself included!), of course in addition to its robustness, design principles, core security aspects, etc.